fjnoyp/gameclosure/README.md

 - The general UI can be made clearer, the total money display at the top should be larger or be prefaced with "balance: $...."
 I decided to keep it that way to ensure that mobile devices wouldn't run out of horizontal space when displaying this.

-- The "Collect" and "Upgrade" buttons in a BusinessView should be vertically centered.
+- The content in the Cards displaying an individual business should be vertically centered.
 This would require more css styling (a simple vertical-align: center wouldn't suffice here)

 I wrote these TradeOffs from about 20 minutes of analysis.
 If I had more time I'm sure I'd find more ways to improve this :)